ProGamerGov/Neural-Zoom-Legacy/README.md

 The script is capable of continuing where you left off if it sees all the previous images up to where you stopped.
 So it can be a good idea to save all of the images it produces, so that you can always make your gifs/mp4 videos longer.

+All of the frames after being run through Neural-Style can be found inside a folder the script creates called "outputs".

 ---

 #Requirements